 In 2012, the U of M spent all but one week during the spring season in the ITA rankings, reaching a then program-best No. 51 on Mar.
 20. Walker guided Collins to become the program's first participant in the NCAA Women's Singles Championships after ending the regular season ranked No. 31.

-In all, five Lady Tigers earned rankings in 2011-12, with Mikesz, Welcher, Mariya Slupska and Alyssa Hibberd joining Collins in the polls.
+In all, five Lady Tigers earned rankings in 2012, with Stefanie Mikesz, Tiffany Welcher, Mariya Slupska and Alyssa Hibberd joining Collins in the polls.
 Collins' 2012 ITA Ohio Valley Cissie Leary Award for Sportsmanship and All-C-USA First Team selection highlighted the 17 postseason awards earned by those five athletes and Kelly Gray.